Pentagon: US contractor dies in rocket attack at Iraq base

 The rockets struck Ain al-Asad airbase in Anbar province early in the morning, U.S.-led coalition spokesperson Col. Wayne Marotto said.
-Kirby said the rockets were fired from east of the base.
+Kirby said the rockets were fired from east of the base, and that counter-rocket defensive systems were used to defend forces at the base.

+Kirby said the U.S. can't attribute responsibility for the attack yet, and that the extent of the damage was still being assessed.

 The Iraqi military released a statement saying that Wednesday's attack did not cause significant losses and that security forces had found the launch pad used for the rockets — a truck.
 Video of the site shows a burning truck in a desert area.